mahmoudimus/nose-timer/README.rst

 nose-timer
 ==========

-A timer plugin for nosetests that answers the question: *how much time does every test take?*
+A timer plugin for nosetests that answers the question: *how much time does each test take?*

 .. image:: https://travis-ci.org/mahmoudimus/nose-timer.png?branch=master
    :target: https://travis-ci.org/mahmoudimus/nose-timer